cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 #### Shards

-Each shard has a sequence of data records.
+Each shard has a _sequence_ of **data records**.
 A shard is a uniquely identified sequence of data records in a stream.
 A stream is composed of one or more shards, each of which has a **fixed unit of capacity**.

 .
 Each shard can support up to **5 transactions per second** for **reads**, up to a maximum total data read rate of **2 MB per second** and up to **1,000 records per second** for **writes**, up to a maximum total data write rate of **1 MB per second** (including partition keys).